 Frequent flier and other VIP travel rewards

-Top-tier cards also make it easier to earn rewards.
-Issuers work overtime to create elite "by invitation only" events available only to their premium cardholders.
+Issuers also work overtime to create elite rewards events available only to their premium cardholders.

 Rent a private jet

 Both the Palladium and American Express Platinum cards also offer private jet rentals.
 The service price varies for American Express cardholders.

 The best of the best

 No roundup of elite credit card perks would be complete without the ghost orchid of rewards cards.
 The credit card issuer keeps the American Express Centurion card, informally known as the "Black Card," tightly under wraps.
 No details are disclosed on the American Express website, and company contacts politely remain hush-hush about the card.

 So how much does this kind of luxury cost?
 A $7,500 initiation fee plus a $2,500 annual fee, according to its online card agreement.
-That isn't chump change.